jposada202020/CircuitPython_uplot/docs/quick_start.rst

     my_bar.update_colors(0xFF0000, 0xFF0000, 0xFF0000, 0xFF0000)

-If you prefer, you can change the color of a single bar using the following code:
+If you prefer, you can change the color of a single bar using the code below that will change the first bar to Blue.:

 .. code-block:: python

     my_bar.update_bar_color(0, 0x0000FF)

-This will change the first bar to Blue.

 ===============